jamalosman/banoffee/README.md

 - An example jumbotron class has been included in `www/templates/search.html`.

 ### CSS
-- We have left in a default style.css in the www folder if you do not wish to use SASS
+- We have left in a default style.css in the www folder if you do not wish to use SASS.

 ## Javascript